imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 Make sure you have implemented the secure API in the backend that can return the `signature`, one-time `token`, and `expire` parameters.

-Best way is to follow [quick start guides](../../getting-started/quickstart-guides/README.md) for your programming lanaguge.
+The best way is to follow [quick start guides](../../getting-started/quickstart-guides/README.md) for your programming language.

 {% tabs %}
 {% tab title="JavaScipt SDK" %}